 Zack’s personal choice?
 Travelpro is the go-to luggage brand for many flight attendants, so it’s no surprise he relies on a two-wheeler from the brand.
 His bag is five years old and only sold to flight crew, but similar, newer versions are available to travelers.

 Buy now: $550, steamlineluggage.com

 Want something a little more colorful?
 All of SteamLine’s vintage-inspired carry-ons are two-wheelers and are available in a dozen different designs.
 We love how the red vegan leather exterior of the Entrepreneur pops against the brown straps and gold hardware.

-This article was originally published in October 2021; it was updated on November 24, 2021, with sale information.
+This article was originally published in 2021; it was updated on October 31, 2022, with new information.